This document gives more detail about the integration step of installing the New Relic Python agent.

 For install instructions for the New Relic Python agent, see Standard install.

 After you install the New Relic package and create a config file, the Python agent must be integrated with your application.
 This step allows the agent to capture and report your application's important functions and web requests.

 - Running the admin script via command line: This method is recommended because it is easy and doesn't require making changes to your app code.

 - Manual integration: If, for whatever reason, you cannot use the admin script method, you can manually initialize the Python agent in your app code.

 Admin script integration method

 For a simple explanation of how to use the admin script via the command line, see the integration section of the advanced install instructions.
-Below are instructions with more details and context.
+Here are instructions with more details and context.

-The admin script, newrelic-admin, prefixes the command you use to start your WSGI server or web app.
+newrelic-admin admin script prefixes the command you use to start your WSGI server or web app.
 This script works by wrapping your startup command and listening for certain function classes used by common frameworks.
 (To instrument functions and methods that are not instrumented by default, you would use custom instrumentation.)

 Here are examples of running the script:

 The following examples give instructions for a Bourne-style shell.
 You may need to adjust these instructions for a different shell.